affiliate disclosure

 Today, you can use many free WordPress image optimization plugins—Smush, Imagify, ShortPixel, etc.

 But here at CyberNaira, I used JetPack’s “Site Accelerator” features at the time of writing.
-And it has helped save yet, the installation of other WordPress plugins.
+And it has helped avoid installing other WordPress plugins so far.

 Plus, it worked straight out of the box.
 No other configuration is needed.
 Just activate it, and you’re done; forget it.

-JetPack Site Accelerator is an image CDN, editing, and accelerator service hosting WordPress images on its servers.
+JetPack Site Accelerator is an image CDN, editing, and acceleration service that hosts WordPress images on its servers.
 This reduces the extra load on your hosting server and serves your images to users worldwide.

-If the user’s browser supports the .webp image extension, JetPack will serve the .webp image format.
+If the user’s browser supports the .webp image format, JetPack will serve it.

 To turn on JetPack Site Accelerator, hover your mouse on “JetPack,” then click “Settings” ===>>”Performance” tab.